hnielsen123/certbot-f5bigip-rfc2136/README.md

     - This script assumes you are running from a Linux machine with Python 3.7 or higher installed

     - This script uses certbot and the certbot-dns-rfc2136 plugin for Let's Encrypt certificate generation and renewal via Dynamic DNS.
-It assumes 1) that you have this process setup and working already, 2) that the script has access to your rfc2136.ini file, and 3) that the machine you'll be running the script from can create dynamic DNS entries on your nameserver.
+It assumes 1) that you have this process setup and working already, 2) that the script has access to your `rfc2136.ini` file, and 3) that the machine you'll be running the script from can create dynamic DNS entries on your nameserver.
 For details on getting this setup, see https://certbot.eff.org/ and https://certbot-dns-rfc2136.readthedocs.io/en/stable/

-    - This script utilizes the BIGREST Python SDK (https://github.com/f5-rahm/BIGREST/tree/master) by leonardobdes and F5-Rahm to communicate with the F5 device using F5's iControl REST API
+    - This script utilizes the [BIGREST Python SDK](https://github.com/f5-rahm/BIGREST/tree/master) by [Leonardo Souza](https://github.com/leonardobdes) and [Jason Rahm](https://github.com/f5-rahm) to communicate with the F5 device using F5's iControl REST API

     Other Dependencies:
     - paramiko for SSH and SCP operations